 Using a sharp knife, cut straight down into dough.
 Dip knife in flour after each cut, until you have all biscuits cut.
 Spread out biscuits just slightly from each other, so they have room to cook and expand slightly.
 (For casserole, use either cut biscuits, or use large cookie scoop to portion dough.
 Spread separate biscuits evenly out over casserole surface.
 Follow baking instructions from casserole recipe.)

 Bake in preheated oven 25-30 minutes, until puffed, golden and cooked through.

 Enjoy!
 Split open and top with either sweets or savories!

-Buy only Otto's Cassava Flour for the best results.
+Use only Otto's Cassava Flour for the best results.
 (Find it here.)

 Find the best collagen here.
 Perfect Supplements is sustainable, grass-fed and tests for pesticide residue!
 Enter code BEAUTIFUL10 at checkout for 10% off your entire order! 🙂

-Do you have a pantry-full of Otto’s cassava flour?
+Do you have a pantry-full of Otto’s Cassava Flour?
 Find it here.
 It’s our favorite staple.

 Looking for some other WONDERFUL AIP and Paleo baked goods?
 I love creating these recipes for you.
 Here are some reader favorites: